seslabSJU/tinyIoT/source/server/README.md

-# TinyIoT - very light oneM2M server
+# tinyIoT - very light oneM2M server

-This is a very light oneM2M server using C
+It is a very light oneM2M server using C

 ## Quick start